HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here are some pictures I took on June 10, 2000 when I prepped two slabs of whole spareribs for use in the Sugarless Texas Sprinkle recipe.
 These pictures illustrate the process of trimming whole slabs into St. Louis style ribs.

-Anatomy of a Whole Sparerib
+Anatomy Of A Whole Sparerib

-Picture 2 shows the bone side of the slabs.
+The next photo shows the bone side of the slabs.
 The yellow line again delineates the bones (now on the right) from the sternum, cartilage, and attached meat.
 The green lines outline the skirt meat, which runs diagonally across the bones.

 Lots of folks like to remove the membrane from the bone side of the slab (described below) and cook the spareribs whole, just as you see them here.
 However, they're kind of hard to fit into the Weber Bullet this way, so most WSM owners will trim them down into St. Louis Style.